 - Q1: Can Mother Tongue 'B' Syllabus be used in the computation of aggregate for admission to JCs, MI, Polytechnic and ITE? - A: No, "Merit" and "Pass" grades for the Mother Tongue 'B' Syllabus (viz.
 Chinese 'B', Malay 'B' and Tamil 'B') cannot be used for the computation of aggregate points. - Q2: Where is the venue of HMTL lessons?
-Does my child need to report to any Language Centre? - A: Upper secondary students taking HCL will be having their lessons at the designated language centre Ngee Ann Secondary School.
-Lessons are conducted twice a week, for 3 hours on each day.
+Does my child need to report to any Language Centre? - A: Upper secondary students taking HCL will either be having their lessons at the designated language centre Ngee Ann Secondary School or in Junyuan Secondary (depending on class size & demand).
+Lessons at external venues are conducted twice a week, for 3 hours on each day.

-Students taking HML will be having their lessons at Temasek Secondary School.
+Students taking HML will be having their lessons at the designated language centre - Tanjong Katong Secondary School.
+Lessons at external venues are conducted weekly for 3 hours on each day.